Aerial warfare during Operation Barbarossa: VVS North-Western Front vs Luftflotte 1

 The Soviets were now over the most critical phase.
 Novikov now drew the conclusion that Soviet air forces could be effective by instituting changes.
 All bombers were to be escorted, Soviet fighter pilots were encouraged to be more aggressive and take part in low-level suppression attacks, and more night strikes owing to an absence of German night fighter forces would be less costly.
-Soviet forces did increase their effectiveness.
-Despite Loerzer's Corps claiming 487 Soviet aircraft destroyed in the air and 1,211 on the ground between 22 June and 13 July, aerial resistance was clearly mounting.
-On 13 July Army Group North counted 354 Soviet machines in the skies.
+Soviet forces did increase their effectiveness: Despite Loerzer's Corps claiming 487 Soviet aircraft destroyed in the air and 1,211 on the ground between 22 June and 13 July, aerial resistance was clearly mounting.
+On 13 July, Army Group North counted 354 Soviet machines in the skies.
 All this compelled the Luftwaffe to return to bombing airfields.
-Of particular concern was the taran tactic.
-The VVS carried out 60 of these attacks in July.
+Of particular concern was the taran tactic—the VVS carried out 60 of these attacks in July.

-In mid-July the battered Fourth Panzer Army reached the Luga River, 96 kilometres south of Leningrad.
+In mid-July, the battered Fourth Panzer Army reached the Luga River, 96 kilometres south of Leningrad.
 The Germans closed on Lake Ilmen also.
 At this point, Army Group North was subjected to the heaviest air attacks thus far.
 Novikov had concentrated 235 bombers from the North and North-Western Front.
-It supported an offensive by Alexsandr Matveyev's Soviet 11th Armyon 14 July.
-Flying 1,500 sorties they helped push back the Germans 40 kilometres and inflict heavy losses on the 8th Panzer Division.
-The Luftwaffe struggled to be effective because of logistical problems.
-The only supply road from Pskov to Gdov was impossible to use owing to scattered attacks by Soviet forces.
-Instead, the Ju 52 transports had to bring in supplies by air.
-It remain the case until mid-August.
+It supported an offensive by Alexsandr Matveyev's Soviet 11th Army on 14 July.
+Flying 1,500 sorties, they helped push back the Germans 40 kilometres and inflict heavy losses on the 8th Panzer Division.
+The Luftwaffe struggled to be effective because of logistical problems: the only supply road from Pskov to Gdov was impossible to use owing to scattered attacks by Soviet forces.
+Instead, the Ju 52 transports had to bring in supplies by air, which remained the case until mid-August.
 Unable to support the Army Group any further, fast moving operations ended and the battles became slow and attrition based.
 Army Group North had scored an operational victory, by advancing and securing the Baltic states, but failed to capture Leningrad or destroy the Red Army's North-Western Front.
 By the end of July 1941, the VVS had flown 16,567 sorties in support of the ground forces.